 Few of my clients have asked me the question, more often in the last week than ever before, “What is 3D Printing?” and they want to know about the consumer 3D printers that are available on the market.
 In this article I will provide you with information that will help you to understand what is 3D printing.
 You will also be able to peek at the technology behind 3D printing.

 We have come a very long way in printing technology.
 Some of us can remember the days when the best thing available was the dot-matrix mono-color printer.
-Technology has certainly improved and now we can not only print in color but we can also print in 3D.
+Technology has certainly improved and now we can print in color and also print in 3D.

 What is 3D Printing?